rackerlabs/rackspace-how-to/content/cloud-servers/resolve-errors-after-building-a-server-from-a-saved-image.md

-   Because this is a new server, nova-agent (`S20nova-agent` in blue in the image, or s20) is set to start immediately after xe-linux-distribution (`S14xe-linux-distribution` in the preceding image, or s14).
+   Because this is a new server, nova-agent (`S20nova-agent` in blue in the image, or s20) is set to start immediately after xe-linux-distribution (`S14xe-linux-distribution` in the image, or s14).
 However, if you install certain applications, the installation might reorder the startup processes and place another service in between S14 and S20.
 If this reordering occurs, nova-agent does not start immediately after xe-linux-distribution.
 This reordering is what causes the error.

-3. Move the run levels for these services so that they start up consecutively and are the first services in the `init.d` start process.
+3. Move the run levels for these services so that they start up consecutively and are the first services in the `init.d` startup process.
 The following commands move the xe-linux-distribution to S01 and nova-agent to S02:

        cd /etc/rc$(runlevel | cut -d " " -f 2).d/
        mv S14xe-linux-distribution S01xe-linux-distribution && mv S20nova-agent S02nova-agent

-   Depending on your runlevels (which determine how the system starts), the preceding command varies.
+   Depending on your run levels (which determine how the system starts), the preceding command varies.
 Ensure that you use the appropriate numbers that display in your output.